Ballance has a team of experts covering the entire country

 Mark has first-hand experience in the industry, as he and his wife own a 760 effective hectare sheep and beef farm inland from Gisborne, which is managed by their son.
 The property has a 50:50 sheep cattle ratio, finishes all their lambs, and has breeding cows as well bull trading and finishing.

-Paula is the Nutrient Specialist servicing the Central South West Otago region.
+Paula is the Nutrient Specialist servicing the Central & East Otago regions.